Am I addicted to sugar?

 But true addiction is quite complex.
-Obviously we can’t go into every single thing that happens to the body with addiction, so let’s just summarize it.
+Obviously, we can’t go into every single thing that happens to the body with addiction, so let’s just summarize it.

 The American Psychiatric Association groups true addiction into 3 stages: bingeing, withdrawal, craving.
 When someone is physically addicted to something, their behavior is compulsive, sometimes uncontrollable, and intensifies with repeated exposure.

 Sounds a bit like food cravings or being addicted to sugar, right?
-Well, turns out, animal studies on sugar addiction show that rats do go through the 3 stages of addiction.
+Well, animal studies on sugar addiction show that rats do go through the 3 stages of addiction.
 The rats also release dopamine when eating sugar (to a much smaller degree, though).

 Here’s the catch.